TranPhucVinh/C/Data structure/Array/README.md

-An array is collection of items stored at **continuous memory** locations.
+An array is a collection of items with the same data type stored at **continuous memory** locations.

 # [One dimension array](One%20dimension%20array)